gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 	at com.zaxxer.hikari.pool.HikariPool.getConnection(HikariPool.java:144) ~[HikariCP-5.1.0.jar:na]
 ```

-The configuration `spring.hikari.connectionTimeout` applies for new async thread pool.
+The configuration `spring.datasource.hikari.connectionTimeout` applies for new async thread pool.
 However, the tomcat thread pool will always wait in blocking state to get a connection from the pool.

 Invoke this rest api that runs 10 long-running db query job but will not timeout and wait in blocking state.